- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 - Targeted locations: Your ads can appear for people who are likely to be located or are regularly located in your targeted locations.
 You can contact the Support team to request that your ads show only in your targeted locations.

-You create an ad for your dentist's office and target your ad to Los Angeles.
-When someone in Los Angeles searches for dentist on Google, your ad is eligible to appear.
-Another person in San Diego searches for Los Angeles dentist on Google.
-She can also see your ad because she included your targeted location “Los Angeles” in her search.
+You create an ad for your dental surgery and target your ad to London.
+When someone in London searches for dentist on Google, your ad is eligible to appear.
+Another person in Oxford searches for London dentist on Google.
+She can also see your ad because she included your targeted location “London” in her search.

 Targeting a radius or individual locations

-When choosing where your ad can appear, you can choose to target either a radius around your business or target cities, states, or countries.
+When choosing where your ad can appear, you can choose to target either a radius around your business or target cities, counties or countries.

 Regardless of whether you choose to target a radius or individual locations, we'll show your ad to all eligible locations within the area that you've targeted.